3UU/wordpress-shariff-wrapper/README.txt

+This Wordpress plugin is a wrapper to Shariff.
+The intension is to use as much as possible of the original Shariff code but make some changes to optimize it for Wordpress i.e. Fonts, JQuery, WP default theme CSS...

 /shariff/	= WP plugin trunk (include backend files, locale etc.)
 /src/		= Source for JS and CSS
 /build/		= dir for JS and CSS